MechanicalSmile/discord_auth_service/README.md

 - Werkzeug
 ### Python Requirements

-You can find the specific versions in the requirements.txt file:
+You can find the specific versions in the 'requirements.txt' file:
 ```
 blinker==1.8.2
 certifi==2024.8.30